-- HAIR SMOOTHING - Carefully formulated with hydrating Argan, Coconut, and Moringa extracts, this weightless, anti-frizz hair...
+- HAIR SMOOTHING AND REPAIR - Carefully formulated featuring bamboo extract, this weightless, anti-frizz hair serum repairs...

 In this product, the principal ingredient is silicone.
 Frizz Ease is normally used to seal the hair prior to heat treatments to protect the hair and reduce frizz.
 Silicone combats frizz because it provides a layer that doesn’t allow moisture to reach the hair.

 For this reason, silicone is excellent to use on your hair prior to swimming to keep the chlorinated water away from your hair.
 This is a sticky serum that applies best to wet hair.

 - Better than Shampoo - it stops chlorine damage before it starts!

 - Smooths and protects from dryness and brittleness.

 AquaGuard has the texture of a leave-in conditioner.
 It’s made with silicones and works to seal the hair cuticle to stop the entry of chlorinated water.
 You need to leave the Pre-Swim on the hair for 10-15 minutes before entering the water.

 - Salon inspired Kids’ Leave-In Treatment + Detangler spray specially formulated to smoothen, detangle, and defend hair from...

 - Activated charcoal to absorb and remove unwanted green tones, calcium salts, and chlorine buildup

 - Safe and gentle enough for daily use/ tear-free and non-irritating